osxmidi/LinVst/README.md

 and then in the same Terminal window install a simple vst "wine delay.exe" or whatever vst

-Download LinVst from the releases page and copy all of the lin-vst-server files to /usr/bin
+Reinstall LinVst so that possible LinVst file corruption in not an issue, download LinVst from the releases page and copy all of the lin-vst-server files to /usr/bin

 sudo cp /home/yourusername/Downloads//LinVst-4.7/lin-vst* /usr/bin